csira/wallace/README.rst

 Basic SQL Example
 ~~~~~~~~~~~~~~~~~

-To use Wallace while building your app there are only two requirements:
+There are two requirements for using Wallace:
 set up database connections, and implement your models.
-As an additional step for Postgres, a representation for the table
+As an additional step for Postgres a representation for the table
 is required, and likewise for a Mongo collection.

 Initialize the config and set up a connection: